 - The taste profile is consistent in every cup you brew.

 - Some customers complain that the beans’ oiliness spoils the taste.

-- If you don’t enjoy earthy taste notes, this might not be the best espresso bean for you.
+- If you don’t enjoy earthy taste notes, this might not be your best espresso bean.

 - These beans have medium acidity, which can still be too much for those suffering from stomach issues.

 Douwe Egberts Dark Roast Intense coffee beans (also on Amazon) are a dark roast blend and an excellent bean for making cappuccinos.

 With their hints of honey, dark cocoa, and citrus fruits, these beans also contain almonds and thick treacle notes.

 These espresso beans are a blend of Arabica and Robusta and will, therefore, not overwhelm you with too much bitterness and allow the beans’ complete flavor profile to emerge.

 The overall taste is smooth, well-rounded, and the perfect accompaniment to whole milk for a delicious cappuccino.